-The LA, and therefore all maintained schools, can recover the VAT incurred on expenditure relating to non-business activities and, also, subject to regulations, some exempt activities.
+The London Borough of Enfield, and therefore all its maintained schools, can recover VAT expenditure incurred towards taxable and non-business activities and, also, subject to regulations, some exempt activities.
 Guidance on such activities is included in the Finance Manual.

-Maintained schools will therefore be reimbursed the net VAT incurred on their revenue expenditure met from their delegated budget shares (see paragraph 3.1.3).
+Maintained schools will therefore be able to recover their VAT costs when they contract for supplies, receive the supplies, pay from their delegated budget shares (see paragraph 3.1.3) and receive appropriate VAT documents to support the VAT recovery.